 Over the summer I worked very hard on my health, putting much belief and many, many hours into a radionics machine developed in Germany that’s supposed to heal the body by transmitting specific wavelengths into it through a brass handplate and a mat that you sit against, thereby eliminating bacteria, viruses, parasites, etc. The health claims out there about bioresonance and radionics machines can be pretty fantastic, while the criticism is equally harsh.
 The person I was working with uses the machine differently than the way it was developed to be used, but the implication was that “this’ll cure what ails ya.”

 Unfortunately it didn’t.
-And neither did the chiropractic care (felt good though!) or months of acupuncture (though I really liked acupuncture and definitely felt its effects).
+And neither did the chiropractic care (better alignment really felt good though!) or months of acupuncture (though I really liked acupuncture and definitely felt its effects) or Xiao Chai Hu Tang Chinese herbal pills.

 This past September, I was feeling like I truly needed to go back to a conventional Western doctor, distasteful as that thought was.
 In fact I’d rather clean toilets all day.
 And the idea of embarking on another diagnostic odyssey to find out What Else is wrong was overwhelming.
 Just figuring out the Brucellosis piece involved so many months of torturous doctor visits, tests, and bloodshed (144 vials of blood, and counting, drawn over the past 3 years that I’ve felt like crap) that I just wanted to turn away from it all…shut the door…and never have to face any of it ever, EVER again.